tatianegercina/FinTech/02-Homework/06-APIs/Instructions/README.md

 In this section, you will compile an example financial report to present to the development team.
 The report should be written as a Markdown file and include the following sections:

 1. Budget Analysis - Summarize the transaction data from the budget analysis and include images for each chart and table produced.
-2. Retirement Planning - Summarize the retirement portfolio anlaysis and include the charts for the Monte Carlo simulation.
+2. Retirement Planning - Summarize the retirement portfolio analysis and include the charts for the Monte Carlo simulation.

+#### Optional Challenge - Early Retirement

+Harold was really impressed with your work on this planner, but commented that 30 years seems like such a long time to retire!
+Harold starts wondering if the retirement plan could be adjusted to retire earlier than normal.
+Try adjusting the portfolio to either include more risk (a higher stock than bond ratio) or to have a larger initial investment and re-run the retirement analysis to see what it would take to retire in 5 years instead of 30!

 - - -